dart-lang/ecosystem/pkgs/firehose/README.md

 Generally, each PR should add a new entry to the changelog, rev the pubspec version, and the changelog version and pubspec version should agree.

-When run in reponse to a git tag event (a tag with a pattern like `v1.2.3` or `name_v1.2.3` for monorepos), this tool will publish the indicated package.
+When run in response to a git tag event (a tag with a pattern like `v1.2.3` or `name_v1.2.3` for monorepos), this tool will publish the indicated package.

 ## Pre-release versions